Benny Leonard: Early life

 Benjamin Leiner was born and raised as a youth in the Jewish ghetto, located on the Lower East Side of Manhattan, New York City, near Eighth Street and Second Avenue, where he learned to fight the sons of other immigrants.
 His religious Jewish parents Minny and Gershon Leiner, who immigrated from Russia, disapproved of his fighting but understood his frequent need to defend himself in the poor neighborhoods in which he grew up.
 His father struggled to support a wife and eight children by working twelve-hour days in a garment sweatshop at twenty dollars a week.
 His annual take-home pay rarely eclipsed $1400.

 Leiner began his professional career in 1911 at age 15.
 He took the Americanized name Benny Leonard to prevent his parents from discovering he had taken up professional boxing to earn extra money for them and himself.

 Professional career

 Leonard was known for his speed, lightning reflexes, excellent boxing technique, and ability to think fast on his feet.
 Equally important, he taught himself to be a powerful hitter, who scored 70 Knock Outs from his 89 wins.
-He was defeated only six times in his career and was held to a draw on few occasions.
-As was common in the era in which he fought, he engaged in many no-decision matches and is believed to have fought in around 96 bouts.
+He was defeated only twenty two times in his career and was held to a draw on few occasions.
+As was common in the era in which he fought, he engaged in many no-decision matches and is believed to have fought in around 219 bouts.
 He most distinguished himself by decisively winning over 90% of his career matches in his prime between 1921 and 1932, and winning all of his matches decided by judges and based on points.